fbpx

 The other factor in her case that I thought made it safe for them to fly home is her age.
 When children reach her age, four, the Eustachian tube, which is the tube that drains from the middle ear to the back of the nose, is a much more vertical angle than when kids are younger.
 This means that the Eustachian tube will drain the infection more easily than it does in a younger child, whose tubes are more horizontal.

-Benadryl and Ibuprofen for kids on airplanes?
+Benadryl and Ibuprofen for Kids on Airplanes?

 Children with chronic ear infections tend to have chronic inflammation, which makes it a little bit more difficult for their bodies to take care of the infection.
 Because my little patient doesn’t have chronic ear infections, I didn’t feel she would have chronic inflammation in her Eustachian tube.